laserpants/area-51/taiyaki/docs/README.md

 The compiler proceeds through a series of transformation steps applied to the syntax tree.
-The final goal of this process is to arrive at a tree based on a much smaller and simpler grammar &mdash; one that is more suitable for code generation and evaluation.
+The final goal of this process is to arrive at a tree based on a reduced expression grammar.
+Compared to the source language, this is a much smaller and simpler representation &mdash; one that is more suitable for code generation or evaluation.

 ##### Eliminate patterns from lambda abstractions